DataHighway-DHX/documentation/docs/whitepaper.md

 #### Intuitive UX

 The LPWAN Supernode Hub has a modern and intuitive interface that allows IoT End Device and Gateway owners to easily toggle whether their device will participate in roaming.
+See MXC SMB Whitepaper <a href="#reference-c63390" class="pretty-link-colored">[c63390]</a>.

 <img src="https://raw.githubusercontent.com/DataHighway-DHX/documentation/master/assets/images/ui-supernode-gateway.png">